Foglia-m/blog/content/posts/w3_prototypes.md

 Feedback:
-People like it but the only true feedback I had was from my roommate Anas who actually won the contest.
+People liked it but the only true feedback I had was from my roommate Anas who actually won the contest.

 ![NAS](/blog/nas.jpg)